False Teachers, Teaching, Prophets, Religions

 Satan is not alarmed about people following the wrong ‘Christ’ of man-made philosophy and false religions, provided they remain in deception and thus doomed, as he is, to a lost eternity.
 A sincere belief in what is misleading or even totally lies does not alter the truth and the final outcomes of accepting the misinformation (Prov 14:12).
 However, he is disturbed when people embrace the true salvation of Jesus Christ the Son of God and live for that Kingdom, making inroads into his evil domain.

-In the last days, false Christs and teachers will appear deceiving many people with their teaching and miracles (Mt 24:5,11,23,24,26).
-Don’t naively believe everything preached.
-It is imperative we carefully check it out and if it is inconsistent with the Bible reject it (Mt 7:15,16; Act 17:11; 2 Cor 11:3,4).
-The truth will withstand scutiny.
+it is inconsistent with the Bible reject it (Mt 7:15,16; 2 Cor 11:3,4).
+The truth will withstand scrutiny.
 This is not ‘a lack of faith or trust’; rather it is a wise choice to examine and discover the facts for we are told to ‘test every spirit’ so we are not led astray (1 Jn 4:1-3).
 The secular media also propogates much misinformation which if repeated enough times can be perceived to be true.

 False teachers are deceived themselves and will introduce destructive heresies or false doctrine, contradicting the Word of God (2 Pet 2:1-3, 3:3).
 Their popularity is because they cater to their hearer’s requests speaking what they like to hear – such as an easy option salvation, where God doesn’t demand purity or obedience; He is a God of love and will overlook our sin; the flesh doesn’t need to die or be controlled, and other erroneous ideas.
 It is a case of, “Tell us pleasant things and prophesy illusions” (Isa 30:10).
 These are “wolves in sheep clothing” who compromise on the non-negotiable (foundation) truths of the Christian faith – they don’t take sin seriously, minimise Christ, the cross, and the need for personal sacrifice while exalting self, and destroy the flock of believers who look to them for spiritual guidance (Mt 7:15).